bzarco/Sublime-OpenSees/README.md

 - Tcl
     1. Download Tcl from [OpenSees download website][openseesDownload] in order to have compatible version with OpenSees (may need to uninstall previous versions)
     2. Install Tcl (need to change installation path from `C:/Tcl` to `C:/Program Files/Tcl`)
+    3. If Sublime Text was running while installing Tcl, it needs to be restarted in order for the plugin to work
 - OpenSees
     1. Download OpenSees from [OpenSees download website][openseesDownload]
     3. Locate `OpenSees.exe` in a convenient directory (plug-in settings uses `%userprofile%/OpenSees/` as default, but it can be [changed](#configuration))